TACC/checklist/README.md

 Checklist
 ==============

+Checklist evaluates the access/availability of critical components in User Space for using HPC Systems.
 Checklist 4.0 is a complete rewrite and redesign of the Sanitytool sanitycheck developed at TACC by McLay and Si Liu.

 #### General: